Strong, Temperature-Dependent Spin-Orbit Torques in Heavy Fermion YbAl$_3$: Abstract

-{\textbf{The use of current-generated spin-orbit torques \cite{Sinova2015} to drive magnetization dynamics is under investigation to enable a new generation of non-volatile, low-power magnetic memory.
-Previous research has focused on spin-orbit torques generated by heavy metals \cite{ando2008electric, Liu2011,miron2011perpendicular,Liu2012,Pai2012,Emori2013,Ryu2013}, interfaces with strong Rashba interactions \cite{jungfleisch2016interface,yue2018spin} and topological insulators \cite{Mellnik2014,fan2014magnetization,khang2018conductive,DC2018}.
-These families of materials can all be well-described using models with noninteracting-electron bandstructures.
-Here, we show that electronic interactions within a strongly correlated heavy fermion material, the Kondo lattice system YbAl$_{3}$, can provide a large enhancement in spin-orbit torque.
-The spin-torque conductivity increases by approximately a factor of 4.5 as a function of decreasing temperature from room temperature to the coherence temperature of YbAl$_{3}$ ($T^* \approx 37$ K), with a saturation at lower temperatures, achieving a maximum value greater than any heavy metal element.
-This temperature dependence mimics the increase and saturation at $T^*$ of the density of states at the Fermi level arising from the ytterbium 4$f$-derived heavy bands in the Kondo regime, as measured by angle-resolved photoemission spectroscopy \cite{Chatterjee2017}.
-We therefore identify the many-body Kondo resonance as the source of the large enhancement of spin-orbit torque in YbAl$_{3}$.
-Our observation reveals new opportunities in spin-orbit torque manipulation of magnetic memories by engineering quantum many-body states. }}
+The use of current-generated spin-orbit torques to drive magnetization dynamics is under investigation to enable non-volatile, low-power magnetic memory.
+Previous research has focused on spin-orbit torques generated by heavy metals, interfaces with strong Rashba interactions, and topological insulators, which can all be well-described using models with noninteracting-electron bandstructures.
+Here, we show that electronic interactions within a strongly correlated Kondo lattice system YbAl$_{3}$, can provide a large enhancement in spin-orbit torque.
+The spin-torque conductivity increases by approximately a factor of three from room temperature to the coherence temperature of YbAl$_{3}$ (T* $\sim$ 37 K), which mimics the temperature dependence of the density of states at the Fermi level.
+This indicates that the renormalization of electron bands associated with the many-body Kondo resonance provides a large enhancement of spin-orbit torque.
+Our observation suggests new opportunities in spin-orbit torque manipulation by utilizing quantum many-body states.